NC3-LU/Fit4Cybersecurity/README.md

 $ python manage.py compilemessages # Compile the translations

 # Initialize the database
+$ sudo -u postgres createdb fit4Cybersecurity  # Name of the database as in config.py
 $ python manage.py migrate

 # Import questions, answers and recommendations